 More tools, healthcare focus → terilios/smartsheet-server (34 tools)

-1. File-based vs. live-process — two fundamentally different approaches
+1. File-based vs. live-process vs. cloud — three fundamentally different approaches

-The Excel space has split into two camps.
+The Excel space has split into three camps.
 File-based servers (haris-musa, negokaz) use libraries like openpyxl to manipulate .xlsx files directly — cross-platform, no Excel needed, but they can’t evaluate formulas or interact with running instances.
 Live-process servers (sbroenne for Windows, sbraind for macOS) control actual Excel applications via COM or AppleScript — giving access to Power Query, DAX, VBA, and real-time recalculation, but locking you to a specific OS.
-Neither approach is wrong; they serve completely different use cases.
+Cloud servers (Arcade Office 365) connect to Excel Online via Microsoft Graph API — collaborative and always-on, but require internet and a Microsoft 365 subscription.
+Each approach serves a different use case.

 What’s Missing

-• No official Google Sheets MCP server — Google hasn’t shipped one despite massive demand.
+• No official Google Sheets MCP server — Google announced MCP support (April 4, 2026) but only for BigQuery and infrastructure services, not Sheets.
 Community servers fill the gap but could break on API changes

 • No Apple Numbers MCP server — Apple’s spreadsheet is completely absent from the MCP ecosystem

 • Formula evaluation — file-based Excel servers can write formulas but can’t compute results.
 You get =SUM(A1:A10) as text, not the number.
-Only live-process servers (Windows/macOS) can evaluate
+Only live-process servers (Windows/macOS) or cloud servers (Arcade) can evaluate

 • Large file handling — most servers lack strategies for spreadsheets with 100K+ rows.
 Only negokaz provides pagination (4,000-cell batches)